zivoy/marian-extension/src/extractors/README.md

 You can override this function to provide custom logic for determining if a URL is supported.

 But it is best to fallback to calling `super.isSupported` if your custom logic does not handle some cases.

+### normalizeUrl(url)

+The default `normalizeUrl` implementation strips all get params from the URL except for `ean`, `isbn`, and `upc`.

+If the site uses something else to identify a specific novel you need to override this function and if either in the simple case just pass in the needed params to the `keepParams` optional argument when calling it through super, or implement completely custom logic for getting a sanitized normalized URL

 ### Persistent state